whitneyburton/portfolios/students/1611-back/charlotte-moore/20170419-Charlotte-Moore-M3.md

 ## B: Individual Work & Projects

 The individual projects for this Mod were APICurious and the Personal Project.
 In APICurious I consumed the Reddit API and recreated certian functionality of that site.
 The two most challenging parts of that project were the OAuth and consuming and displaying comments.
-Fot the Personal Project, I chose to do sentiment analysis using the Watson Alchemy Language API.
+For the Personal Project, I chose to do sentiment analysis using the Watson Alchemy Language API.
 Initially, I chose to create my project using Node/Express, but ultimately my skill level with JavaScript (or rather, lack thereof) made it impossible to continue on that path, and I threw together a rails app in the last two days.

 ### APICurious